igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

   [200]	5000 responses
 ```

 Let's enable concurrency in your Lambda.
 To do so, we will implement it via SAM.
 We are going to remove the blue green deployment and add a line for concurrency reserverd executions.
-Uncomment the line `ReservedConcurrentExecutions` Your Lambda Function in SAM should look like this:
+Add the line `ReservedConcurrentExecutions` Your Lambda Function in SAM should look like this:

 ```yaml
 LambdaFunction: